-Very often, students of Spanish as a foreign language have difficulties with these to verbs.
+Very often, students of Spanish as a foreign language have difficulties with these verbs.
 Both saber and conocer can be translated as to know, but there are not interchangeable most of the time.
 Let´s see how they work and their differences.

 SABER and CONOCER differences